Royal Asian Art Society in the Netherlands

 Description

-The Royal Asian Art Society in the Netherlands (KVVAK) is an association founded in 1918 that holds the designation "Royal" since 2018.
-The KVVAK was founded on June 29, 1918 Asian art enthousiast H.F.E.
+The Royal Asian Art Society in the Netherlands is an association founded in 1918 that holds the designation "Royal" since 2018.
+The KVVAK was founded on June 29, 1918 by the engineer H.F.E.
 Visser (1890-1965) and collector and art dealer G.J.
-Verburgt (1871-1926).
-According to the association's website, the aim is to give greater publicity to high quality Asian art, stimulate interest, and promote scholarship.
+Verburgt (1871-1926), with the aim to give greater publicity to high quality Asian art, stimulate interest, and promote scholarship on the topic of Asian art.
 The association's first president was H.K.
 Westendorp 1868-1941, who would later bequeath his own collection to the KVVAK.
 The association's collection currently comprises around 1,850 objects, consisting of various art forms such as sculptures, Japanese prints and ceramics.

 Provenance research